Cades Cove: Moonshining and Prohibition

 The Chestnut Flats area of Cades Cove, located at the base of Gregory Bald, was well known for producing high-quality corn liquor.
 Among the more prominent moonshine distillers was Josiah "Joe Banty" Gregory (1870–1933), the son of Matilda "Aunt Tildy" Shields by her first marriage.
 The Primitive Baptists, especially William Oliver and his son, John W. Oliver (1878–1966), were fervently opposed to the distilling or consumption of alcohol, and the practice was largely confined to Chestnut Flats.
 John W. Oliver, a mail carrier in the cove, often found stills on his mail route and reported them to authorities.
 Oliver would later deride the image of the moonshiner as an integral part of the mountaineer stereotype:

 All these men are public outlaws, and were never recognized as true, loyal mountaineers or as true American citizens, by the rank and file of the mountain people.

 In 1921, Josiah Gregory's still was raided by the Blount County sheriff.
 Although it was later revealed that the sheriff was tipped off by a surveyor in the area, the Gregorys blamed the Olivers.
 On the night following the raid, the barns of both William and John W. Oliver were burned, destroying a large portion of the family's livestock and tools.
 Shortly thereafter, Gregory's son was assaulted by Asa and John Sparks after a prank-gone-wrong.
 In response, Gregory and his brother, Dana, hunted down and shot the Sparks brothers on Christmas night in 1921.
 Both of the Gregorys were convicted of barn burning and later convicted of felonious assault.
 After serving only six months, however, they were pardoned and personally escorted home by Governor Austin Peay.

-As mentioned previously, Gregory's Cave may also have been involved in the manufacture of moonshine.